 Step-1: Complete the application form in visa.gov.ph

-The first step is to complete the application form in visa.gov.ph.
-This site has been designed to help you through the process of obtaining a Philippine Tourist Visa quickly.
-I have included the website link in the description.
+If you’re planning a trip to the Philippines, the first step is to complete the visa application form on visa.gov.ph.
+This website is designed to make the process of obtaining a Philippine Tourist Visa as quick and easy as possible.

 Step-2: Make an appointment with the Philippines embassy nearest to you.